French and Indian Wars: France

 The Compagnies Franches de la Marine, the colonial marines, contained the core of the military forces of New France.
 It was only during the French and Indian War that units from the French Royal Army were transferred to Canada.
 The colonial militia was more important than its counterpart in British America.

 Marines

-The French colonies were administrated through the secretary of state for the navy, and naval troops garrisoned New France.
+The French colonies were administered through the secretary of state for the navy, and naval troops garrisoned New France.
 The French marines were organized into independent companies called Compagnies franches.
 During the French and Indian War, naval gunner-bombardier companies were also stationed in North America.
 The other ranks of the marines were enlisted in France, but the officer corps became increasingly Canadian through recruitment of officers' sons.
 All promotions were by merit; purchase of commissions was prohibited.
 The British rangers were an attempt to replicate the tactics of the French colonial marines.
 The Swiss regiment de Karrer also operated under the Royal French Navy.
 Its depot was in Rochefort, but its companies served in North American and the Caribbean.